Praqma/helmsman/docs/how_to/misc/merge_desired_state_files.md

 version: v1.5.0
 ---

-# supply multiple desired state files
+# Supply multiple desired state files

 Starting from v1.5.0, Helmsman allows you to pass the `-f` flag multiple times to specify multiple desired state files that should be merged.
 This allows us to do things like specify our non-environment-specific config in a `common.toml` file